Integrating with the CLCbio Genomics Server

 Start up the CLC Genomics Workbench

 Your workbench software will now attempt to connect to the CLCbio Genomics Server installation on CRC cluster.
 One of the only noticeable changes will be the appearance of new folders in your Navigation Area.
-You can find one folder named CLC_Server_Data and CLC_User_Data with a blue S on the folder icon:
+You can find one folder named CLC_Server_Data with a blue S on the folder icon:

 This is the data folder on CRC cluster, and inside it you will find folders corresponding to your group, which you should have access to (the name convention is first letter of first name + last name of the faculty):